Have you been wondering if you should pursue an advanced degree in nursing?

-This is a question you’ve likely asked yourself multiple times.
-But as healthcare evolves, the question nurses will confront isn’t if they should earn a degree, but which degree they should earn.
+As healthcare evolves, the question more nurses will be asking themselves isn’t if they should earn an advanced degree, but which degree they should earn.

-The degree you choose ultimately depends on your career ambitions.
-So the first question you need to ask yourself is: what am I hoping to get out of this degree?
+The degree you choose depends on your career ambitions.
+The first question you need to ask yourself is: what am I hoping to get out of this degree?

 So why not go straight to the DNP from the start?